-Overview: MAP Baymount Portfolios are designed to address specific needs within the context of a client's overall equity investment universe.
-Each portfolio is constructed and maintained according to three established models based on a set of shared criteria including but not limited to: 1) A security screening process utilizing the William O'Neil & Company database encompassing over 15,000 equities; 2) Emphasis on fundamental characteristics including but not limited to earnings per share, sales and profit margin growth rates, on a real basis as well as on a relative basis; 3) Employment of a proprietary GARP (growth at a reasonable price) valuation overlay; 4) Relative security price performance within the overall universe and within respective sectors: and 5) Observation and adherence to specific technical stock indicators such as 90-day and 200-day simple moving averages.
+Program Co-Sponsors: Capitol Securities Management Inc. and Raymond James but not limited to: 1) A security screening process utilizing the William O'Neil & Company database encompassing over 15,000 equities; 2) Emphasis on fundamental characteristics including but not limited to earnings per share, sales and profit margin growth rates, on a real basis as well as on a relative basis; 3) Employment of a proprietary GARP (growth at a reasonable price) valuation overlay; 4) Relative security price performance within the overall universe and within respective sectors: and 5) Observation and adherence to specific technical stock indicators such as 90-day and 200-day simple moving averages.
+The program is constructed on the Ambassador platform at Raymond James, but is managed by a CSM Portfolio Manager.